g4eml/OOK48_Test/README.md

 Test device for OOK48 Protocol.

 Message is user configurable using the USB Serial port.
-Just run any terminal program, enter CR and then pollow the prompt.
+Just run any terminal program, enter CR and then follow the prompt.

 Key Output on Pin 6